trek-view/basecamp/_posts/2020-09-11-lidar-photogrammetry-101.md

 360 images can often look 'flat'.

-Perhaps that huge, imposing tree that looked awe-inspiring to the eye, didn't quite turn out how you expected it in the image produced by your camera.
+Perhaps that huge, imposing canyon that looked awe-inspiring in-person, didn't quite turn out how you expected it in the image produced by your camera.

 Usually this is down to limitations with depth perception of a camera.